The European Accessibility Act (EAA)

 - An explanation of how the service aligns with the digital accessibility standards listed in Annex I of the European Accessibility Act

-Remember, the EAA also applies to any enterprise or business outside the EU that provides services or sells products in the EU.
+Remember, the EAA directive applies to any enterprise or business inside or outside the EU that provides services or sells products in the EU.

 Ensuring compliance